You’ve seen it before.

 As a school leader, you have the power to model positive change and create an atmosphere where teachers are empowered and students feel valued.
 But change doesn’t happen overnight.
 Building a positive school culture takes time and intentionality.

-Let’s dive into how to build a positive culture by looking at:
+Let’s dive into how to build a positive school culture by looking at:

 - The importance of instruction and culture together